nationalarchives/ds-booking-experience/README.md

 <dt>Add version of availability which demonstrates how no availability is shown</dt>
 <dd>...</dd>
 <dt>Provide hint of user's email address on confirmation page</dt>
 <dd>We have proposed updating the Reader's Ticket entry page to allow users to see a hint of the email address associated with their Reader's Ticket before submitting the form.
-Note: there may be broader implications of this which we need to discuss as a team (for example, what's the process for changing an email address associated with a Reader's Ticket)</dd>
+Note: there may be broader implications of this which we need to discuss as a team (for example, what's the process for changing an email address associated with a Reader's Ticket; what do we say to users who see their email address is wrong)</dd>
 <dt>User indicated it would be helpful if there was a way for them to change the email address associated with their Reader's Ticket</dt>
 <dd>We expect this is beyond MVP</dd>
 </dl>